Is shale a blessing in disguise for OPEC

 The predictions of the Club of Rome and many others had been exposed at its frail underbelly – once again.

 Let’s look at this dispassionately.
 I always argue that certain things, once unleashed cannot be stuffed back under the rock anymore.
-When Pandora’s Box it’s open, you only have to learn living with the consequences.
+When Pandora’s Box is open, you only have to learn to live with the consequences.
 Shale is such a thing.
 The monster is out now and it won’t go back.

 But that’s not the only potential monster lurking in the shadows.
-If alternatives to oil continue to get the simultaneous pounding they got from a combination of high oil prices, ever tightening environmental rules and the specter of the planet running dry of oil, what you think is going to happen in the long run?
+If alternatives to oil continue to get the simultaneous pounding they got from a combination of high oil prices, ever-tightening environmental rules, and the specter of the planet running dry of oil, what do you think is going to happen in the long run?

 Exactly right.
 Other disruptive technologies would rear their head eventually and they would slaughter oil mercilessly.
-People, animals, even plants shy away from pain.
-You hold a flame under ones hand, the hand will want to move away if it can.
-You put a gun on someone’s forehead, this someone will want to get out of harm’s way and if someone gets heckled and treated poorly, this person will get active browsing job ads.
+People, animals, and even plants shy away from pain.
+You hold a flame under one’s hand, the hand will want to move away if it can.
+If you put a gun on someone’s forehead, this someone will want to get out of harm’s way and if someone gets heckled and treated poorly, this person will get active browsing job ads.

 That’s the way we are.
 We take a certain amount of pain as laziness and the urge not to do anything about a problem keep us in some sort of stasis.
 Apply pain to that situation and the stasis goes away.
 High prices are such pain and the multi-year high oil price environment was a potent stasis buster.
 I cannot remember a time in my life when so many people and companies got active in alternatives to oil.
 The prospect of profits was at the core of their activities.